dominiceggerman/PointCapacity/README.md

 ```

 #### Using query.txt:
-Start date is coded as MM-DD-YYYY.\
+*Start date is coded as MM-DD-YYYY.
-End date can be a date, or "today", which will generate the current date.\
+*End date can be a date, or "today", which will generate the current date.
-Pipeline ID is the id of a particular pipeline.\
+*Pipeline ID is the id of a particular pipeline.
-Point names are the list of points / a point that you want to graph nominations for.
-Multiple points can be comma separated: `point_names: wagoner east,wagoner west,ramapo AGT`\
+*Point names are the list of points / a point that you want to graph nominations for.
+Multiple points can be comma separated: `point_names: wagoner east,wagoner west,ramapo AGT`

 The names will be search for using an ILIKE '%XXXXX%' SQL query, so entering "Wagoner", will search for locations with with strings that match that entry.
 You can select one or multiple of the entries once the command has run.

 #### Using the inferface:
 Running `pointcap.py` from the command line will utilize user-input commands to build a query and graph nominations for certain points.
 Without a `creds.txt` file, you will be prompted for login credentials.\

 #### Saving a query:
+When creating a new query, after the graphing window has been closed, a prompt will appear to save the query (dates, pipeline, points).
+This will save to `query.txt` for later use.

 #### Using `grapher.py`